AKShaheen/GEC_Api/README.md

 - **Constraints**:
   - Name: Maximum length of 50 characters, must not be empty.
   - Description: Maximum length of 150 characters, optional.
-  - Price: Must be a decimal value between 0.01 and 99999999.99, must not be empty.
+  - Price: Must be a decimal value between 0.01 and 99999999.99, and must not be empty.
   - Stock: Must not be empty.
   - Status: Must not be empty.
 - **Authentication**: Required. `Admin role needed`.